EMDK/docs/edge/source/api/MifareDesfire.md

 ### readRecord

-**public byte readRecord( fileID, MifareDesfire.FileCommMode fileCommMode,  recordOffset,  recordsToBeRead)**
+**public byte readRecord(byte fileID, MifareDesfire.FileCommMode fileCommMode, int recordOffset, int recordsToBeRead)**

 Reads records from cyclic or linear record file.Depending on communication settings of file, data read from card will be either plain